 The WICED-SDK provides you a library of functions to do Socket based communication.
 The WICED documentation on sockets resides in Components IP Communication TCP.
 There are sub-sections for APIs specific for packet communication, buffer communication, stream communication, and server communication.
-We will mainly deal with packet communications, but the advanced exercises will also cover stream and server APIs.
+We will mainly deal with stream communications, but the advanced exercises will also cover socket and server APIs.